01binary/360-video-pipeline/README.md

 `Transcoding` drives would benefit from 4 TB of space instead of 2 TB but I was limited by my budget.
 That means I am forced to transcode to PNGs, which doubles the time it takes to render each project.

 `GPU` is used to render 3D Titles in Blender and does not affect the transcoding performance.
 If you don't need this capability, GPU can be downgraded.
 If you render complex 3D effects, the GPU can be upgraded to [NVIDIA Titan Rtx](https://www.amazon.com/NVIDIA-Titan-RTX-Graphics-Card/dp/B07L8YGDL5) or [NVIDIA Quadro P6000](https://www.amazon.com/PNY-Quadro-P6000-Graphic-Card/dp/B01M0S2FKR).

-The `Fractal Design` case has an amazing silent performance that lets me leave it running constantly.
-I believe this is the closest you can get to an iMac Pro workstation in terms of noise output.